Origin of Oxygen

 Inanimate to Animate

 Life, as we know today, did not spontaneously emerge over a short period of time.
 It is hypothesized that the precursors to life began as simple, inanimate chemicals that were able to replicate itself.
 DNA structure, which forms the basis for all life on earth, arose from RNA.
 Experiments conducted in the early 1950s by Stanley Miller was able to prove this partially.
-His experiment recreated the conditions that were prevailing on ancient earth, and from this scenario, he was able to produce vital organic compounds that are necessary for life.
+His experiment recreated the conditions that were prevailing on ancient earth, and from that scenario, he was able to produce vital organic compounds that are necessary for life.
 But it cannot explain the transition from these simple organic compounds to the complex, self-replicating structure that all life on earth possess today.

 Super-ocean and a Supercontinent

 Today, we are aware that there are five oceans and seven continents on earth.
-But 270 million years ago, all the continents were connected into one gargantuan landmass and a single enormous ocean called Pangea and Panthalassa respectively.
+But 270 million years ago, all the continents were connected into one gargantuan land mass and a single enormous ocean called Pangea and Panthalassa respectively.
 This scenario brought about extremes in climate and weather.
 Extreme variations in temperature were prevalent, there were also super-hurricanes and storms which ravaged the ancient landscape.

 In conclusion, life on earth did not originate overnight.
 It is the result of billions of years of evolution influenced by innumerable factors.
 So in essence, all life on earth is related to each other to some extent.
 For example, humans belong to the animal kingdom, and so does the sea anemone (even though they look like plants).